Choosing the Right Service and how Online Access works

 How you contact us is changing

-How will Klinik work?
+How does Klinik work?

 Long phone waiting times are unsatisfactory for patients and the reception team.
 We want all patients to have the same opportunity to access our services whilst preserving the ability to prioritise clinical need.